Office 365 and Lync Phone Edition

 Futures and Hybrid Voice

 Long story short all the capability you would expect from a Lync Phone Edition handset works the same way when hosted within Office 365, from Visual Voicemail (subject to Exchange Online UM dial-plan configuration) to Exchange calendaring and one Click-to-Join Lync Conferencing.

-Going forwards with Lync Online 2013 introduces the ability to utilise Hybrid Voice (for both Lync Server 2010 and 2013), in the scenario we can choose to home Lync users on-premise or within Office 365, split our SIP domain and leverage existing on-premise voice infrastructure/DDIs (or DIDs).
+Going forwards with Lync Online 2013 introduces the ability to utilise Hybrid Voice (for both Lync Server 2010 and 2013), in the scenario we can choose to home Lync users on-premises or within Office 365, split our SIP domain and leverage existing on-premises voice infrastructure/DDIs (or DIDs).
 This update paves the way for Hybrid Voice users which are homed in the cloud to be able to utilise the same Lync Phone Edition handsets.
 Note: this is not applicable to Lync-to-Phone

 Lookout for another post on this soon!